 Anyone whose job demands they drive their own car for the purposes of their work will need to pay for business car insurance.
-This is different to a standard policy, which only provides cover for social and domestic use.
+This is different to a standard policy, which only provides cover for social use and commuting.

 Business car insurance can cover a wide range of uses, such as travelling between different work locations, visiting customers or driving around other employees.
 Anything, in fact, that's on behalf of the company.

-Although you'll likely pay higher premiums for business car insurance, don’t be tempted to run the risk of sticking with domestic-only cover.
-This could lead to your cover being invalidated.
+Although you'll likely pay higher premiums for business car insurance, don’t be tempted to run the risk of sticking with standard cover.
+This could lead to your policy being invalidated.

 Know what you want